How To Move A Column In Google Sheets

 Common Issues and Troubleshooting

 When moving a column in Google Sheets, you may encounter some common issues.
-Here are some troubleshooting tips: (See Also: How To Order Numbers On Google Sheets)
+Here are some troubleshooting tips: (See Also: How To Create A Custom Filter In Google Sheets)

 • Column not moving: Make sure you are selecting the entire column header and not just the cells within the column.